Proposed Chicago south suburban airport: History

+Initial Proposals

 Stanley Berge, a professor at Northwestern University, first proposed a Peotone airport site on November 13, 1968.
 His main arguments for the proposed site were that it could have fast access to Chicago by rail and highway, that the potential site was far enough from O'Hare Airport to avoid the airports interfering with each other's flight patterns, that it would have all-weather flight safety, and that the site was environmentally compatible with the surrounding area.
 Berge envisioned a high-speed train service to downtown Chicago.

 The Peotone site was an alternative location to a proposed lake site announced during Chicago Mayor Richard J. Daley's 1967 inaugural speech.
 The Chicago Public Works and Aviation Department worked cohesively with the Federal Aviation Administration during the Johnson and Nixon administrations from January 1967 to January 1970 to develop a litany of needed consultant reports beginning with an appraisal report, a summary of engineering reports, and graphic simulation studies for both a land and lake site.
 On January 27, 1970, Daley shelved plans for the airport, stating, "It was not necessary until the year 2000."

 Following 15 years of investments at both O'Hare and Midway airports in the early 1970s, some northwest suburban leaders became concerned over noise issues at O'Hare Airport, which was the busiest airport in the world at that time and an economic boon for Chicago metropolitan area.
-Leaders from suburban DuPage County and suburban northwest Cook County attempted to apply political pressure to control the expansion and enhancements of O'Hare, but the airport, however, received numerous expansions and upgrades over the next three decades.
+Leaders from suburban DuPage County and suburban northwest Cook County attempted to apply political pressure to control the expansion and enhancements of O'Hare, but the airport received numerous expansions and upgrades over the next three decades.
 State House and Senate legislators tried three times to pass a Metropolitan Airport Authority bill from 1985 to 1987 in an effort to alleviate airspace noise and pollution from the airport, but the bill never passed.
 Legislators compromised on a resolution, which awarded $500,000 for a transportation study for a proposed third Chicago area airport.